About Sunghee & Placid Paws

 And one day, Maggie got out of the house and ran to the street when she saw a big truck driving down.
 Before anybody knew that she got out onto the street, we got a phone call from the truck driver and heard the devastating news.
 Had I known better ways to keep her safe and trained, that tragic would have not happened.
 Most of all, I thought this should NEVER happen to anyone else.

 That's when I decided to dedicate myself to getting professional education on dog training.
 As I gained my skills and knowledge about animals' ability to connect with people, I also recognized the power of healing.
 Training really heals not only animals but also their people, especially through Training Between the Ears (TBTE)* training system.

 I hold strong values on compassion.
 Compassion for animals, the earth, and humans.
 That's why the healing aspect of training really means a lot to me.
 After all, we humans have the enormous power to make changes on this planet.
 And I want to be the positive change I want to see in the world for the better of people and all the living beings that let us coexist.

 So, if you are like me, please reach out to me.
 I want to make that powerful change together for everyone we love.

-* TBTE training system and principles were developed by my colleague, Mark McCabe.
+* TBTE training system and principles were developed by my mentor and colleague, Mark McCabe.
 TBTE uses primarily reward and relaxation strategies to change the emotional state of dogs and help them moderate their own emotions.
-The techniques aim to build relationships with your dog by removing conflict, develop your dog’s self-motivation though success seeking behaviors, and changing your dog’s perception of the surrounding world so they are emotionally more relaxed and stable, and therefore resilient to external stressors.
+The techniques aim to build relationships with your dog by removing conflict, develop your dog’s self-motivation through success seeking behaviors, and changing your dog’s perception of the surrounding world so they are emotionally more relaxed and stable, and therefore resilient to external stressors.